 A good way to protect yourself against financial fraudsters – during the holidays or all throughout the year – is to monitor your accounts and transactions.
 If you see something fishy, then you can report it to the correct institution right away.
 By using financial tools like Personal Capital’s dashboard, you can easily track all of your accounts from one single secure login, which means you don’t need to sign in to each account individually to monitor activity.
 This also means that you are less likely to have important banking passwords stolen.

 None of your personal information, such as your Social Security number or other identifying information (including access to your bank accounts), is stored in your Personal Capital dashboard, so you can track your finances without wondering if you’re exposing sensitive information.
-It is also impossible to move or steal any money from the dashboard, making it a safe and convenient way to review your transactions.

 Finally, plan as if you are being targeted for fraud or a scam.
 It’s unfortunate, but every year devices get lost or stolen, and people fall victim to digital scams.
 Back up your data so you don’t lose cherished family pictures or other important data.
 Make sure your devices are encrypted and have passwords, so you have a good first line of defense against thieves or scammers.

 The best thing you can do to ensure the safety of your accounts is to enable the use of Multi-Factor Authentication wherever possible.
 Personal Capital uses multi-factor authentication by default for your login, so in the off chance that your password is compromised, your account still will likely not be accessed.
 To learn more about the security measures we take to keep your data safe at Personal Capital, visit our security page.

 Financial fraud occurs all the time, but it’s especially prudent to be aware of this during the holiday season and take steps to protect your finances.
 The consequences of fraud varies – some of it can be easily rectified within a few days, while other types have years of lasting impact.
 The difference between the two is early detection.
 That’s why we encourage you to track your accounts from one place with real-time data on all your transactions — during the most wonderful time of the year and beyond.